team baxter photography

 I thought it may be useful to give you a general breakdown of how I will cover your wedding day.
 This is a run down of how my standard full day coverage usually pans out, of course this is not set in stone, and once we have your pre wedding consultation we can thrash out all the details.
 But hopefully it may help guide your timeline ahead of your final wedding meeting.

-I usually start photographing around 2 hours before leaving for the ceremony, whilst I appreciate prep will often start ahead of this, I know from experience that this is more than enough time for me to capture all the important action and the little details, whilst allowing the bridal party time to get used to me & get comfortable with having the camera around.
+I usually start photographing around 2 hours before leaving for the ceremony, whilst I appreciate prep will often start ahead of this, I know from experience that this is more than enough time for me to capture all the important action and the little details, whilst allowing the wedding party time to get used to me & get comfortable with having the camera around.
 I always like to leave prep around 20 mins before the ceremony start time, this allows me time to capture the wedding party as well as guests arriving and introduce myself to the vicar / registrar.
-So when planning what time to get into your gown, make sure you allow enough time for the technicalities of actually getting into it! (you may be surprised at how long it actually takes to get into a fancy frock with lots of buttons!
-Remember to allow for the fact that the doer-upper will be under extra pressure to make sure it's perfect so allow them a little extra breathing space!).
-And then of course you want to factor a bit of time in for those wonderful 'reveal' shots when parents & bridesmaids will see you as a bride for the first time.
+So when planning what time to get dressed, make sure you allow enough time for the technicalities of actually getting into them! (you may be surprised at how long it actually takes to get into a fancy frock with lots of buttons, or to manoeuvre cufflinks and tie that perfect tie!)
+And then of course you want to factor a bit of time in for those wonderful 'reveal' shots when parents will see you for the first time.

-As you know my style is very much documentary & capturing the scene as it unfolds - but I do like to take a little time out in the morning to capture all those detail shots - your dress, shoes, jewellery - all the items you have spent months planning and bringing together.
-I totally appreciate that morning preparations can quickly turn into a whirlwind of suitcases, makeup bags and general stuff everywhere!
+As you know my style is very much documentary & capturing the scene as it unfolds - but I do like to take a little time out in the morning to capture all those detail shots - your dress, suits, shoes, jewellery, gifts you've bought each other - all the items you have spent months planning and bringing together.
+I totally appreciate that morning preparations can quickly turn into a whirlwind of suitcases, bags and general stuff everywhere!
 That's cool - it's your day & your morning ... but try think of keeping a little corner / area of calm.
-All too often I see brides get stressed out by the chaos and mess around them.
-Selecting a nice hanger and having a space in the room where your dress can hang beautifully will not only help me out when it comes to taking those shots but you will find it also helps calm your frame of mind too.
+All too often I see bride & grooms get stressed out by the chaos and mess around them.
+Selecting a nice hanger and having a space in the room where your dress / suit can hang beautifully will not only help me out when it comes to taking those shots but you will find it also helps calm your frame of mind too.

-I can't stress enough how quickly that last hour or so will creep up on you - you will have a lovely leisurely morning and then before you know it - it can quickly turn into a whirlwind of bridesmaids dresses, shoe scrambling and veil adjusting.
+I can't stress enough how quickly that last hour or so will creep up on you - you will have a lovely leisurely morning and then before you know it - it can quickly turn into a whirlwind of dresses / suits, shoe scrambling and veil adjusting.
 Take the stress out of it, allow yourself enough time and don't get flustered just before the ceremony.
-A good tip is to nominate a bridesmaid to be on 'watch' duty - let them give you the nod for the countdown to getting in your dress!
+A good tip is to nominate a bridesmaid / groomsmen to be on 'watch' duty - let them give you the nod for the countdown to getting ready!

 Don’t forget that after a Church wedding you need to factor in some extra time before all guests are bundled back in cars and heading to the reception.
 Allowing time for a wonderful confetti shot and then for guests to chat & congratulate you outside church is a really important aspect of your timeline.
 The last thing you want is the venue stood with trays of champagne going flat whilst they wait for your arrival.
 Make sure you factor 15 minutes after your service.
 Of course if you are having a civil ceremony at the reception venue then this flows directly into your drinks reception time.